reactive-commons/reactive-commons-java/docs/docs/reactive-commons/3-sending-a-command.md

 }
 ```

+You can send a CloudEvent or a Command\<T> to a target application.
+You also can send a command to a specific domain
+(remote broker out of you application context).

 ## Enabling autoconfiguration

 To send Commands you should enable the respecting spring boot autoconfiguration using the `@EnableDomainEventBus` annotation